Going back to the Fifties with 5 British Movies…

 So that’s just a few of my favourite films.
 But if you a newbie to my wee blog and in the mood for an American film from the fifties just take a wee look HERE, HERE or HERE. just take a chance and you never know your luck.
 With this lucky dip, you might just some great new discoveries.

 This post was added to Classic Film and TV Cafe’s blogathon.
-Other films with this cast include Doctor Who (Dinah Sheridan) and The Slipper and the Rose: The Story of Cinderella (Kenneth More).
+Other films with this cast include The Slipper and the Rose: The Story of Cinderella with Kenneth More.
 Kenneth Connor in Carry on England and Kenneth Williams in Carry on Behind.
-John Mills in Murder with Mirrors and Megs Jenkins in Oliver and The Innocents.
+John Mills in Murder with Mirrors and The Wrong Box.
+Megs Jenkins stars in The Innocents.
 Dirk Bogarde in I Could Go On Singing and James Robertson Justice in Chitty Chitty Bang Bang.
 Herbert Lom in Asylum, The Man from UNCLE and The Picture of Dorian Gray.
-Hayley Mills stars in 6 Flicks from the Swinging Sixties, Appointment with Death and Deadly Strangers.
+Hayley Mills stars in Appointment with Death and Deadly Strangers.